 - Routine scans of both internal and third-party vendors’ software and hardware to identify vulnerabilities

-- Perimeter security capabilities including firewalls, intrusion detection systems and content filtering that inspects for and prevents potential unauthorized traffic
+- Perimeter security capabilities include firewalls, intrusion detection systems, and content filtering that inspects for and prevents potential unauthorized traffic

 - Threat detection identifying incoming fraudulent communications

 - A patch management program that covers software and hardware and includes anti-virus and malware

 - An accurate inventory of all software and hardware

 - Programs to identify suspicious behavior